Changissnz/nu_merchant_principal/README.md

 the labeling of a connection as "strong" or "weak".
-The cliched reasoning is that it is not always the label, but the utility and outcomes envisioned by the user/s of the labeling that determines the power by achievement of some mark.
+The cliched reasoning is that it is not always the label, but the utility and outcomes envisioned by the user/s of the labeling that determine the power by achievement of some mark.
 In this section's showing of a multi-connected "alliance" factor, metrics of weakly-connected alliances can be gathered from a